ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 **A**: Curseforge does not have an incentive to push mod developers to the latest version on the game.
 To quote Ryan again:
 > We have no monetary incentive to push the latest version, and a big part of our platform is continuing to support some older versions and the modpacks they support.
 Part of the reason we may sometimes (i.e. in contests) push for higher versions is because the modding support is improved (such as better datapack support) on these versions, but overall we have no preference on which versions users create or play content on.
 </details>

+## Supporting
+If you agree with this proposal, sign [the form](https://forms.gle/fxZJ9EhCopfLh8nU6).
+While mod developer signatures are the most important (due it being focused on mod developers), it's also important to denonstate that everyone in the community would agree that this would be beneficial to the modded community.
+With enough support, it might be possible to have the votes be held through curseforge itself, greatly streamlining the voting process.